-During the past week, I visited three places that sell herbs, spices, dried fruits and nuts in Israel.
-I am not a chef or a food critic.
-These visits were by chance, but I decided to use the opportunity and talk about herbs and spices and showcase some of the photos.
-Let’s begin!
+During the past week, we visited three places that sell herbs, spices, dried fruits, and nuts in Israel.
+I am not a chef or food critic.
+These visits were by chance, but I decided to use the opportunity and talk about herbs and spices.

-Before we get to the places I visited let’s answer the mentioned question.
+Before we get to the places we visited, let’s answer the question.
 The most basic answer is supermarkets.
-And though most supermarkets have spices, nuts, and dried fruits, usually the variety is not wide.
+And though most supermarkets have spices, nuts, and dried fruits, usually, the variety is not extensive.
 Thus, I would suggest visiting the markets.
-On the travel page, there are links to Israeli biggest cities, and on those pages, you can find the markets.
-Alternatively, you can check out the market tag.
-Beyond markets, you can visit specialty stores, and we will visit two of those in this post.
+Here are several useful links:

 What to expect?
 The short answer is almost everything.
 In Israel, there are Jews from all over the world.
-And sometimes these are places that you would not expect.
-Like Synagogue From Suriname and India, which are presented in Israel Museum in Jerusalem.
-But when it comes to spices, you can mainly find Middle Eastern and North African ones.
+When it comes to spices, you can mainly find Middle Eastern, North African, and European.

-- Spearmint AKA regular mint is quite popular, and many people grow it by themselves.
-The most common usage is adding to tea or even hot water with mint leaves and without tea leaves.
+- Spearmint, also known as regular mint, is quite popular, and many people grow it by themselves.
+The most common usage is adding it to tea or even hot water with mint leaves without tea.
 In many restaurants, they will offer to add mint leaves to your black tea (at no extra charge).
-Another usage of mint is as a topping of salads.
-Usually, it goes in mozzarella cheese salats.
+Another usage of mint is as a topping for salads.
+Usually, it goes in mozzarella cheese salads.

 - Za’atar is not a specific herb, but due to its popularity, I will mention it as well.
-It is a family of herbs that mainly include oregano, and some basil thyme, thyme, and savory.
+It is a family of herbs that mainly includes oregano, some basil thyme, thyme, and savory.
 Sometimes they also add sumac, fennel, and salt.
-There are different types of Za’atar, and it is mostly used in salads and pastries.
+There are different types of Za’atar.
+Mostly used in salads and pastries.

 - Paprika is one of my favorite spices.
 Especially smoked paprika with salt is one of the best mixes for chicken.

-- Coriander is used for many years.
-It is mentioned in ancient Jewish writings, and scientist even found remains of coriander in the tomb of the Egyptian king Tutankhamen.
+- Coriander has been used for many years.
+It is mentioned in ancient Jewish writings, and scientists even found the remains of coriander in the tomb of the Egyptian king Tutankhamun.
 Coriander is added to many salads and stews.

 - Rosemary is easy to grow by yourself.
 And it is commonly added to potatoes, meat, and fish.